hotwax/dxp-components/README.md

 <b>repeat(auto-fill, minmax(400px, 1fr)):</b><br>
 <b>auto-fill:</b> Automatically adds as many columns as can fit in the available space.<br>
 <b>minmax(400px, 1fr):</b> Each column should have a minimum width of 400 pixels, and they can grow to take up equal fractions (1fr) of the available space.

-### Technical Implementation
-#### 1. defineEmits([event1, event1....])
-It is used to declare and define the custom events that a component can emit.
-Here it is used to emit the <code>before-logout</code> event.
-It helps in specifying the events that child components can trigger, allowing parent components or other listeners to react to those events.